-A chance meeting between Sofoni and Heather Robinson, Head of Campus at CSU in Orange, resulted in Sofoni applying for the CSU Pharmacy Foundation Scholarship.
+A chance meeting between Sofoni and Heather Robinson, Head of Campus at Charles Sturt University in Orange, resulted in Sofoni applying for the Pharmacy Foundation Scholarship.

 “So many people applied for the scholarship and they chose me.
 I was shocked and overwhelmed, and I started thinking, ‘Maybe I can do this.
 I can do this!’”